juanchok12/Concentration-of-Banking/README.md

 Link: https://www.federalreserve.gov/releases/lbr/

 <img src="https://github.com/juanchok12/Concentration-of-Banking/assets/116334702/6f25c9ed-cfc7-4301-9d70-e2940b5dd2a7" width="65%" alt="data_source">

+The document "automated_data_pipeline.py" automates the process of
+•	Web scraping each quarterly link
+•	Transforming the data from HTML to CSV documents so that we can manipulate the data.
+•	Data cleaning: standardization of column headers and data, adding columns that calculate percentages.
+•	Data wrangling: Setting master data frames, pivoting, concatenating dataframes that develop plot ready data frames.
+•	Uploads data frames into Github repository.

 **Data for mergers and acquisitions:** <br>
 Two datasets were utilized to construct a viable network plot model of the biggest 4 commercial banks in the U.S. (here referred to as the Big Four):